tux550/EZTarget/README.md

 # EZTarget

 ## Description
-Minimal GNOME Extension for target scanning and pentesting utilities.
+Minimal GNOME Extension with shortcuts for target scanning and pentesting utilities.

 ## Utilities and Shortcuts